-ounseling and medication are effective when used by themselves for treating tobacco dependence; however, counseling and medication used together is more effective than either alone.1 Several effective medications are available to help treat tobacco dependence, and clinicians should encourage their use by all patients attempting to quit smoking-except when medically contraindicated or with specific populations for which there is insufficient evidence of effectiveness (i.e., pregnant women, smokeless tobacco users, light smokers, and adolescents).2
+ounseling and medication are effective when used by themselves for treating tobacco dependence; however, counseling and medication used together is more effective than either alone.
+Several effective medications are available to help treat tobacco dependence, and clinicians should encourage their use by all patients attempting to quit tobacco - except when medically contraindicated or with specific populations for which there is insufficient evidence of effectiveness (e.g., pregnant women, smokeless tobacco users, light smokers, and adolescents).